mkirchner/hamt/README.md

 const void *hamt_it_get_value(HamtIterator it);
 ```

-Note that iterators maintain state about their traversal path and that changes
+Iterators maintain state about their traversal path and changes to the HAMT
-to the underlying HAMT the iterator refers to, will likely cause undefined
-behavior.
+that an iterator refers to implicitly invalidate the iteration (i.e. undefined
+behavior).

+The order in which iterators return the key value pairs is fully defined by
+the structure of the trie, which, in turn, is completely defined by the choice
+of hash function and (where applicable) seed.

 ## Insert & Remove